 Enclose is the preferred spelling of the verb meaning to shut in, to surround, or to insert in the same envelope.
-Inclose was once an accepted variant, but it’s faded out of use and is now considered inferior to enclose.
-This distinction extends to all derived words; enclosed, enclosing, and enclosure, are preferred to inclosed, inclosing, and inclosure.
+Inclose was once an accepted variant, but it has faded out of use and now might be considered a misspelling of enclose.
+This extends to all derived words; enclosed, enclosing, and enclosure, are preferred to inclosed, inclosing, and inclosure.

 Examples